cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 - The APB PLL consists of the following key components:

    - PLL_TOP: it is generates the initial clock which is processed further by Divider and Multiplexer.
    - Cascaded divider and mux : A set of 3 Cascadded divider and mux is supported which generates 3 unique output clocks.

-      - Divider : It scales up the input frequency by the configured CSR values.
+      - Divider : It scales down the input frequency by the configured CSR values.
       - Multiplexer : It selects the appropirate output clock as per the configured CSR values.

 PLL TOP